WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 It is unspecified how shared locks interact with locks acquired by non-WASI programs.

-This function returns `errno::again` if the lock cannot be acquired.
+This function returns `error-code::would-block` if the lock cannot be acquired.

-Not all filesystems support locking; on filesystems which don't support locking, this function returns `errno::notsup`.
+Not all filesystems support locking; on filesystems which don't support locking, this function returns `error-code::unsupported`.

 Note: This is similar to `flock(fd, LOCK_SH | LOCK_NB)` in Unix.
 ##### Params